Marirow/Strawberi-CSS/README.md

 ## Q&A

-### Q: How does this compare to [Winterbraid's One Click Fields](https://pfq.link/~Mzx6)?
+### Q: How does Strawberi's Field Module compare to [Winterbraid's One Click Fields](https://pfq.link/~Mzx6)?
 A: It's a different implementation.
-- OCF is developed for Chrome, Strawberi is developed for Firefox.
+- OCF is developed for Chrome;
+- Strawberi is developed for Firefox.
-- OCF is lightweight and standalone, Strawberi works across the site.
+- OCF is lightweight and standalone;
+- Strawberi covers most of the site.
-- OCF uses precise CSS selectors, Strawberi uses general selectors for scalability.
+- OCF uses precise CSS selectors;
+- Strawberi is designed to be scalable.
-- OCF can be toggled with the QOL script's checkboxes, Strawberi cannot.
+- OCF can be toggled with the QOL script;
+- Strawberi cannot.

 Use whichever one works better for you.

 ### Q: Will there be a Garden Module?
 A: No, due to CSS limitations.
 For a practical solution, see [Neonyan's Easy Garden Watering](https://pfq.link/~V9yD).

-### Q: Are you worried about releasing this while the PFQ Recode v2 is going on?
+### Q: Are you worried about releasing this during the PFQ Recode?
 A: Not really.
 If the HTML changes, Strawberi will be updated accordingly.